 By Emerson Hough in 1905

-One pronounced feature of early Western life is the transient and migratory character of the population.
+One pronounced feature of early Western life was the transient and migratory character of the population.
 It is astonishing what distances were traveled by the bold men who followed the mining stampedes all over the wilderness of the upper Rockies, in spite of the unspeakable hardships of a region where travel at its best was rude, and travel at its worst well-nigh an impossibility.
-The West was first peopled by wanderers, nomads, even in its mountain regions, which usually attach their population to themselves and cut off the disposition to roam.
+The West was first peopled by wanderers and nomads, even in its mountain regions, which usually attached their population to themselves and cut off the disposition to roam.
 This nomad nature of the adventurers made law almost an impossible thing.
 A town was organized and then abandoned, on the spur of necessity or rumor.
-Property was unstable, taxes impossible, and any corps of executive officers difficult of maintenance.
+Property was unstable, taxes impossible, and any corps of executive officers found it difficult to maintain.
 Before there can be law there must be an attached population.